edwardmolasses/robotipster/content/blog/awesome-images.md

 title: Robotipster's Home Among the Stars
 description: A glimpse into robotipster's fabulous lodgings..
 ---
-While not handing out tips to our wonderful audience, robotipster is enjoying the bridge of his star destroyer.
+While not handing out tips to our audience, robotipster is aimlessly roaming the bridge of his star destroyer.

 ![bridge](../assets/the-mandalorian-ch12-ca-9s9350s0q-02.jpg "Destroyer Bridge")